The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Introduction

 \begin{theorem} Suppose $\ell \geq 22$ is even, and $\varphi \in \mathcal{A}_{0,\Z}(G,\ell)$ is a Hecke eigenform in the plus subspace.
 Then $\varphi \in \mathrm{SK}_{\ell}$ if and only if there exists $v_1, v_2 \in L$ such that $\mathcal{P}_{v_1,v_2}(\varphi) \neq 0$ and $D(v_1,v_2)$ is odd and square-free.\end{theorem}

-Characterization of theta lifts in terms of periods are well-studied.
-The contribution of Theorem \ref{thm:introPeriod} is simply its precision.
-In more detail, let $L(\varphi)$ be a ``lift" of $\varphi$ from the special orthogonal group $\SO(V)$ to the orthogonal group $O(V)$ as in Proposition \ref{proposition-restriction-to-SO(V)}, and let $\Pi_{L(\varphi)}$ be the automorphic representation generated by $L(\varphi)$.
-In Theorem \ref{thm:TFAE} we verify that $\varphi$ is a quaternionic Saito-Kurokawa lift if and only if the representation $\Pi_{L(\varphi)}$ has a nonzero theta lift to $\Sp_4$.
-Now, it is standard that $\Pi_{L(\varphi)}$ has a nonzero theta lift to $\Sp_4$ if and only the representation $\Pi_{L(\varphi)}$ is distinguished by a subgroup of the form $H_{v_1, v_2}$, for some $v_1, v_2$.
-Theorem \ref{thm:introPeriod} refines this standard computation by showing that it is enough to check if the function $\varphi$ itself is distinguished.
+To put Theorem~\ref{thm:introPeriod} into context, let $L(\varphi)$ be a ``lift" of $\varphi$ from the special orthogonal group $\SO(V)$ to the orthogonal group $O(V)$ as in Proposition~\ref{proposition-restriction-to-SO(V)}, and let $\Pi_{L(\varphi)}$ be the automorphic representation generated by $L(\varphi)$.
+In Theorem~\ref{thm:TFAE} we verify that $\varphi$ is a quaternionic Saito-Kurokawa lift if and only if the representation $\Pi_{L(\varphi)}$ has a nonzero theta lift to $\Sp(4)$.
+It is standard that the representation $\Pi_{L(\varphi)}$ has a nonzero theta lift to $\Sp(4)$ if and only if the representation $\Pi_{L(\varphi)}$ is distinguished by a subgroup of the form $H_{v_1, v_2}$, for some $v_1, v_2$.
+This follows from \cite[section 4]{howePS} together with the non-existence of singular cusp forms \cite{liJS-Singular}.
+In other words, by collecting results from the literature on the theta correspondence, one sees that $\varphi$ is a Saito-Kurokawa lift if and only if there is some automorphic form $\varphi'$ in the representation $\Pi_{L(\varphi)}$ that is distinguished by an algebraic subgroup of the form $H_{v_1, v_2}$.
+Theorem \ref{thm:introPeriod} refines this fact by showing that it is enough to check if the function $\varphi$ itself is distinguished.

+Theorem~\ref{thm:introPeriod} can be considered a non-holomorphic analogue of (a consequence of) the result \cite[Proposition 2.1]{shintani1975} of Shintani, which considers the theta lift from holomorphic cusp forms on $\PGL(2) \simeq \SO(2,1)$ to the metaplectic group $\mathrm{Mp}(2)$, and is closely related to the more general results of Funke-Millson, especially \cite[Theorem 1.1 and Example 1.3]{FM06}.
+In the course of proving Theorem~\ref{thm:introPeriod}, we compute the Petersson inner product of a cuspidal quaternionic modular form $\varphi$ of weight $\ell$ with a quaternionic modular form $Q_{S,\ell} = \theta^{*}(P_{S,\ell})$, where $P_{S,\ell}$ is a holomorphic Siegel modular Poincar\'e series of weight $\ell$.
+One aspect of the proof of Theorem~\ref{thm:introPeriod} that we highlight is the relatively straightforward way in which we compute the inner product $\langle \varphi, Q_{S,\ell}\rangle$, at least modulo technical considerations concerning the convergence of certain archimedean integrals.

+Combining Theorem~\ref{thm:intoSKMS} with Theorem~\ref{thm:introPeriod} gives a way to detect if cuspidal quaternionic modular eigenforms have non-vanishing periods in terms of relations between their Fourier coefficients.
 We remark that one should also be able to characterize the Hecke eigenforms in the quaternionic Maass Spezialschar via a pole at $s=2$ in their standard $L$-functions.
-See \cite{GinzburgJiangSoudry09}, \cite{GanTakeda11}, \cite{Yamana14}.
+See \cite{GinzburgJiangSoudry09, GanTakeda11, Yamana14, Evdokimov1980, Oda1981}.